deepkit/deepkit-website2/src/pages/documentation/rpc.md

 The advantage of RPC is that the client-server abstraction is lightweight because it does not work with headers, URLs, query strings, or similar.
 The disadvantage is that functions on a server via RPC cannot be easily called by a browser and often require a specific client.

 One key feature of RPC is that the data between the client and server is automatically serialized and deserialized.
-Therefore, type-safe RPC clients are usually possible.
+Therefore, typesafe RPC clients are usually possible.
 Some RPC frameworks force users to provide types (parameter types and return types) in a specific format.
 This can be in the form of a DSL such as Protocol Buffers for gRPC and GraphQL or a JavaScript schema builder.
 Additional data validation can also be provided by the RPC framework but is not supported by all.

 Deepkit RPC extracts types from the TypeScript code itself, so it is not necessary to use a code generator or define them manually.
 Deepkit supports automatic serialization and deserialization of parameters and results.
 Once additional restrictions are defined in Validation, they are automatically validated.
-This makes communication via RPC extremely type-safe and efficient.
+This makes communication via RPC extremely typesafe and efficient.
 The support for streaming via `rxjs` in Deepkit RPC makes this RPC framework a suitable tool for real-time communication.

 To illustrate the concept behind RPC, consider the following code: